-Day 13: Jaipur
+Day 13: Jaipur Meals: B, L, D

 After breakfast, make a brief photo stop at the Hawa Mahal (Palace of the Winds) from the outside.
 Tourists are unable to enter so you will view it from the busy road opposite.
 Next, take a jeep ride from the bus park to the entrance of Amber Fort.
-Please note that sightseeing here will be approximately 1.5 - 02 hours and there are a number of steps inside the fort.
+Please note that sightseeing here will be approximately 1.5-02 hours and there are a number of steps inside the fort.
 This afternoon, you will pay a visit to a nearby craft centre for the opportunity to try your hand at block printing and carpet weaving.
-You will also visit

-Maharaja's City Palace and the Jantar Mantar Observatory.
 This evening, participate in a cooking lesson followed by dinner.